clayclayclay/java-rule-engine/README.md

 ## FIRST

-The project is provide the rule mapping service.
+The project provides the rule mapping service.

 What is rule mapping service?